vimaleshbe/UNO-Personal-Assistant/docs/MCP_DETAILS.md

 - Config: `SpringAiConfig`, `WebClientConfig`, `UserAuthorizationConfig` for credentials and HTTP client setup.

 Security & Secrets
-- Secrets and API keys are kept outside this proxy repo.
+Secrets and API keys are kept outside this repository.
 In production, use secret stores (Azure Key Vault or environment variables).

 Notes
 - This document describes design and integration; the concrete implementation code resides in the original project and is excluded here.